TheOdinProject/curriculum/foundations/html_css/css-foundations/the-box-model.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-*  Try [this Scrim](https://scrimba.com/scrim/cof3d488184abe24ec6258ab4) for a more interactive explanation and example of the box model.
+*  For a more interactive explanation and example, try this [Scrim on the box model](https://scrimba.com/scrim/cof3d488184abe24ec6258ab4).